Green spaces supervisor: vegetation and biodiversity

 Green spaces supervisor ?

-We intervene after the inert soil has been added, when the project’s contours have been completed and the last fertile horizon has been laid.
+The Green Spaces team intervenes after the inert soil has been added, when the project’s contours have been completed and the last fertile horizon has been put in place.
 To this end, a fertile horizon is created on top of the inert soil, to support the plantings.
 This last horizon varies according to the type of environment to be recreated.
 A limestone meadow does not require the same soil as a wooded hillside.
 Several options are available: reclaim the topsoil initially stripped from the site.
 Or create a fertile substrate, a mixture of selected soils (usually silty) and green waste compost.
 The next step is to prepare the site for revegetation.

 Planning is a key element.
 Every day, we have to adjust our work schedules according to the weather, planting priorities and site progress.
 The aim is to guarantee a smooth and safe operation, in a spirit of mutual help and trust.
 My team of Delmindo, Jorge and Alberto are all highly experienced and are always out in the field, much of the time in winter and in all weathers.
 These are tough jobs, where relationships are essential.
 And for certain jobs, such as building paths or installing certain items of furniture, we work with the ECT VRD team or outside contractors.